Rabbani wants all agreements placed before parliament

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The former Senate chairman, Mian Raza Rabbani, on Saturday moved the Senate for a resolution asking the federal government to place all the financial agreements entered into by the government during the past four years before Parliament.
+ISLAMABAD: Former Senate chairman Mian Raza Rabbani Saturday moved the Senate for a resolution asking the federal government to place all financial agreements before Parliament entered into by the government during the past four years.

-ISLAMABAD: The former Senate chairman, Mian Raza Rabbani, on Saturday moved the Senate for a resolution asking the federal government to place all the financial agreements entered into by the government during the past four years before Parliament.
+ISLAMABAD: Former Senate chairman Mian Raza Rabbani Saturday moved the Senate for a resolution asking the federal government to place all financial agreements before Parliament entered into by the government during the past four years.

 Comments